ArturQuirino/UpcomingMovies/README.md

 * Refit - The automatic type-safe REST library for Xamarin and .NET.
 It turns your REST API into a live interface that makes easier to manipulate Rest requests.

 ## Testing
-There are some unit tests in the UpcomingMovies.Test Project.
+There are some tests in the Test Projects.
 Those tests are simple, just to exemplify how the application should be tested.

+### Unit Tests
+There are some unit tests in the UpcomingMovies.UnitTest project.
 They are unit, so they are quick and use mocks to not depend on integrations

-### Third party libraries
+#### Third party libraries
 This test project used those libraries:

 * Moq - This library was used to mock the Services allowing the tests to be unit.

+### Integration Tests
+There are some integration tests in the UpcomingMovies.IntegrationTest project.
+They exist to test the business logic integrated with the API.
+If the API is offline, for example, the test will fail.
+As they depend on external resources, they might not be so fast.